bi0hazarDD/my-plan-hub/README.md

 # MyPlanHub
 My Computer Science Final Year Project submission, a project management/habit lifestyle app built using SwiftUI and Firebase Realtime Database.

 This lifestyle iOS app is designed to help users plan out their projects or everyday tasks in a simple and easy-to-use interface.
-Data is saved automatically and updated to a cloud database,.
+Data is saved automatically and updated to a cloud database.

 Version 1.1